 The chosen wavetables’ tone can be adjusted further using the resonant filter.
 You can choose to filter the tone using a low-pass, band-pass, or high-pass filter.
 By default, the filter uses a low-pass, and as it is turned clockwise, the filter changes to a band-pass filter at the midway point and, finally, a high-pass at the maximum setting.
-You can use a resonance control to emphasize the frequencies at the cutoff point.

 - Four-Stage Envelope Generator

 You can use the envelope generator to adjust the attack, decay, sustain, and release of the filter, amplifier, or modulator.
 Each EG can be adjusted independently or simultaneously, depending on the settings used while adjusting an EG.

 You can use the arpeggiator to create a variety of arpeggiated sequences.
 You can either use the sequencer to input the pattern you want the arpeggiator to use or play the sequence yourself, and the arpeggiator will learn and apply that sequence.

 The CRAFT synth offers astonishing functionality and potential for such modest size.
 You will have almost complete control over the sound, particularly if you use the companion app for tonal tweaking.